stack of pancakes on a white plate

 Jump to:

-One of the many reasons these pancakes are amazing is the tasty banana flavor that’s a delicate but perfectly added flavor.
+One of the many reasons this paleo pancake recipe is amazing is the tasty banana flavor that’s a delicate but perfectly added flavor.
 But that’s not all… they’re also:

-• Convenient – With a short ingredients list (9 items), if you’re a gluten free baker, you likely have these items on hand.
+• Convenient – With a short ingredients list (9 items), you likely have these items on hand.
 So it’s an easy choice when the mood for pancakes strikes!
+(Just slightly more than these teff pancakes, with only 5 ingredients).

 • Easy to mix – The recipe mixes in a large bowl with no mixer required so it’s super simple to whip together.